haritejaachandu4-boop/SCT_DS_3/README.md

 # SCT_DS_3
-Building a decision tree to predict customer choice
+Build a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
+Use a datase